tezos-commons/baseDAO/docs/specification.md

    in a call to `drop_proposal`.
 3. `governance_token` is the FA2 contract address/token_id pair that will be
    used as the governance token.
-4. `period : nat` specifies how long the stages lasts in seconds.
+4. `period : blocks` specifies how long the stages lasts in blocks.
-5. `proposal_flush_time : nat`
+5. `proposal_flush_level : blocks`
-    - Specifies, in seconds, how long it takes before a proposal can be flushed, from when it was proposed.
+    - Specifies, in blocks, how long it takes before a proposal can be flushed, from when it was proposed.
     - IMPORTANT: Must be bigger than `period * 2`.
-6. `proposal_expired_time : nat`
+6. `proposal_expired_level : blocks`
-    - Specifies, in seconds, how long it takes for a proposal to be considered expired, from when it was proposed.
+    - Specifies, in blocks, how long it takes for a proposal to be considered expired, from when it was proposed.
-    - IMPORTANT: Must be bigger than `proposal_flush_time`.
+    - IMPORTANT: Must be bigger than `proposal_flush_level`.
 7. `quorum_threshold : quorum_threshold` specifies what fraction of the frozen
    tokens total supply are required in total to vote for a successful proposal.
 8. `fixed_proposal_fee_in_token : nat` specifies the fee to be paid for submitting